Alcohol use and safe drinkingBeer consumption; Wine consumption; Hard liquor consumption; Safe drinking; Teen drinking

 Alcohol use involves drinking beer, wine, or hard liquor.

 Alcohol is one of the most widely used drug substances in the world.

 Alcohol use is not just an adult problem.
-Most American high school seniors have had an alcoholic drink within the past month.
-The best time to begi...Read Article Now Book Mark Article
+About one-third of high school seniors in the United States have had an alcoholic drink within the past mo...Read Article Now Book Mark Article

 Alcohol use is not only an adult problem.
 Most American high school seniors have had an alcoholic drink within the past month.
 This is in spite of the fact that the legal drinking age is 21 years old in the United States.

 About 1 in 5 teens are considered "problem drinkers."
 This means that they:

 Teens are considered "problem drinkers.